oscarlaird/muc_project_1/README.md

 # Fall 2022 Sensor data activity

-You can find the full [Assignment Details here](https://docs.google.com/document/d/1HLxpDa5-vegjfHTctvDP99DLC_7NqLMVrlb7nVO8O7A/edit#).
+You can find the full assignment details on Canvas under the assignment GROUP EXERCISE: Sensor Data Anylsis Activity

 ### How to use the code